unikraft/catalog/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://get.kraftkit.sh | sh
 ```

-You can view all the up-to-date images which are built in this repository directly in the CLI by running:
+You can view all the up-to-date images which are built from this repository directly in the CLI by running:

 ```
 kraft pkg ls --apps --update